RejsRejsRejs » Destinations » Europe » Czech Republic » Prague in the Czech Republic: An Insider's Guide to the City of 100 Towers

 • Food and drink: You must try these local dishes

-• Accommodation: Here you will spend the night in Prague, incl. which areas I would advise against
+• Accommodation: Here you should spend the night in Prague - and these areas I would advise against

 When there is so much to experience, it is important to choose the most important and get the most out of this beautiful city.